dontwanttothink/furever/docs/auth/README.md

 - Numbers (0-9)
 - A special character (`!@#$%^&*()`)

+The degrees (°) symbol is not allowed because it is used internally for data representation.

 ## Hashing and Salting

 Passwords are hashed using the `argon2id` algorithm with the following